‘Dil Bekaraar’ review: Romance and frivolity in 1980s India

 There’s a fifth daughter, who has eloped and grievously wounded her mother, and who isn’t seen or heard in the series.

-It begins when Debjani is hired to read the news on Doordarshan.
+It begins when Debjani is hired to read the news on Deshdarpan (modelled on Doordarshan).
 Instant celebrity follows as surely as the fan mail.
 But Debjani’s stilted delivery irks her neighbour Dylan (Akshay Oberoi), who pours his thoughts into an anonymous column at the newspaper where he works.
 However, whenever he runs into the feisty Debjani, Dylan cannot help melting like Nirula’s ice cream.

 Anjini is married but craves attention, while Eshwari has all the attention she needs at school, perhaps too much of it.
 Binodini has an inferiority complex about her Hindi medium education and is obsessed with moving up the social ladder.